 J.M.
 Pro Ami v.
 Morgan (New York 2016) $100,000: 8-year old plaintiff was a passenger on his stepfather's motorcycle when it was involved in a single-car accident.
 The plaintiff broke his arm and ruptured his spleen.
 The case settled for $100,000.

 Flores v.
 Boyle (Texas 2016) $645,000: Defendant was driving a Safelite auto glass repair vehicle in the parking lot of an apartment complex when he ran over a 3-year old girl.
 The girl suffered a fractured pelvis and ruptured spleen that had to be removed.
 The case settled for $645,000.

 Melvin v.
-Raab (New Jersey 2014) $375,000: Plaintiff, 22-year old passenger in vehicle that slammed into a tree, suffered a ruptured spleen, fractured ribs, and lost a tooth.
+Raab (New Jersey 2014) $375,000: Plaintiff is a 2-year old passenger in a vehicle that slammed into a tree, suffered a ruptured spleen, fractured ribs, and lost a tooth.
 The spleen was surgically repaired with a coil and did not have to be removed.
 The case settled for $375,000.

 If you recently suffered a ruptured spleen in a car accident, contact the personal injury attorneys at Miller & Zois to discuss whether you may be entitled to financial compensation for your injury.
 Call us at 800-553-8082 or click here for a free online consultation.